Lectures

 The course covers the following topics, with corresponding lecture materials available in the lectures folder.
 Please refer to the syllabus for additional suggested readings on each topic.
 Links will be added as the materials are posted.

-Module 01: Introduction to Python, Jupyter, and GitHub
+Module 01: Introduction

 - Syllabus and course repository: https://github.com/danilofreire/qtm350.